 The results were for the year ended June 30, 2018, and are shown in Attachment G2 & G3.
 As one can see there is more detail with more dynamics added in the comprehensive analysis.
 We also suggested a "reasonable portfolio" for the brokerage account.
 We have prepared a suggested list of sectors (including overweighting, underweighting, or normal weighting) as a guideline for the current adviser to use in choosing individual securities, ETFs, mutual funds, etc. We will run a screening on the proposed portfolio.
 The potential for increased return from diversification alpha is somewhere around \$25,000+ per year for the year studied.
-If the client were to want to change advisers we would offer our services to assist him in vetting alternative providers.
+The client has mentioned possibly changing advisers and in that case he wants us to assist him in vetting several alternatives he has in mind.